Symmetry-Aware Transformer Training for Automated Planning: Limitations of PlanGPT

-\mypar{Limitation 3: Atom Order Invariance} The order of atoms in the initial and goal states of a planning problem is completely arbitrary.
+\mypar{Limitation 3: Atom Order Invariance} The order of atoms in the initial and goal states of a planning problem is arbitrary.
 Assume there are $|\init|$ atoms in the state and $|\goal|$ atoms in the goal description.
-Then there are $|\init|!$ different atom orders for the same state and $|\goal|!$ different orders for the goal, yielding $|\init|! \cdot |\goal|!$ equivalent representations for each object assignment from Limitation 1.
-PlanGPT is a decoder-only model that uses learned positional encodings to capture the token order in the input sequence.
-To ensure that the order of atoms is consistent across all training instances, PlanGPT pre-sorts the atoms in the state and goal description before passing them to the model.
-Nevertheless, the model might overfit on certain atoms being overrepresented in certain positions, which can prevent generalization to larger instances, which list these atoms in different positions.
+Then there are $|\init|!$ different atom orders for the same state and $|\goal|!$ different orders for the goal, yielding $|\init|! \cdot |\goal|!$ equivalent representations for each object assignment from Limitation~1.
+PlanGPT is a decoder-only model that uses learned positional encodings to capture token order in the input sequence.
+To make atom order consistent across training instances, PlanGPT pre-sorts the atoms in the state and goal descriptions before passing them to the model.
+Nevertheless, the model may overfit to particular atoms being overrepresented in specific positions, which can hinder generalization to larger instances where atoms appear in different positions.

 \mypar{Limitation 4: Learned Positional Encodings} In contrast to state and goal atoms, the order of actions in a plan matters.
-Since transformer layers are permutation-equivariant functions,\footnote{If we reorder the input sequence of tokens according to some permutation, the output sequence will be the original output sequence reordered by the same permutation.} PlanGPT uses a learned absolute positional encoding~\cite{gpt2} to capture the order of input tokens.
-This is problematic for the state and goal tokens due to Limitation~3.
-Beyond that, for any type of tokens, learning positions implies that embeddings for positions that are never seen during training will not be learned.
-Therefore, the model is unable to generalize to (harder) planning problems with more objects, as these usually require longer plans.
+Since transformer layers are permutation-equivariant functions,\footnote{If we reorder the input sequence of tokens according to some permutation, the output sequence will be the original output sequence reordered by the same permutation.} PlanGPT uses learned absolute positional encodings~\cite{radford-et-al-misc2019} to capture the order of input tokens.
+This is problematic for state and goal tokens due to Limitation~3.
+Moreover, for any token type, learned positional encodings imply that embeddings for unseen positions are not learned, preventing generalization to harder planning problems with more objects, which typically require longer plans.